Hemanthc06/CGPA_BOOSTER/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to improve CGPA Booster:
+If you'd like to improve AcadHub:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/my-feature`